debrawolford/treat-your-pup/README.md

 ### Existing Features

 - Fully interactive navigation bar and footer: Allows users to easily navigate through website without needing to use the back button in the browser.
 The navigation bar items all have the "active" class from Bootstrap so users can easily see which page they are currently viewing.
 - A contact form: The form builds a sense of trust for potential customers as it gives them the opportunity to get in touch regarding any questions they might have.
 All fields are set to required so the form will not be submitted unless they are all filled out.
+This is not functioning yet and when users fill out the form correctly and click on submit, nothing happens.
 - FAQ page: This page answers some of the common questions asked by customers so that they don't need to get in touch if their question is listed.
 - Social icons: The social icons are located at the bottom of the page and encourages users to stay active with Treat Your Pup on Social Media.
 - Meals page: The meals page shows all of the current recipes offered and a short description of them.
 There is also an option to mix and match meals in case a customer isn't sure which meal their dog will prefer.